meyerpedro/Understanding-Music-Data/README.md

-In order to correlate the significance of emotions and popular music, I have collected data from the [Billboard](https://www.billboard.com/articles/news/6296373/billboard-hot-100-1960) charts, summarizing the top 20 songs on their top 100 charts per decade, from the 60's to the 2000's.
+In order to correlate the significance of emotions and popular music, I have collected data from the [Billboard](https://www.billboard.com/articles/news/6296373/billboard-hot-100-1960) charts, summarizing the top 20 songs per decade, from the 60's to the 2000's.
 The metadata for each track is based off of the dataset created by a company called [The Echo Nest](https://en.wikipedia.org/wiki/The_Echo_Nest), which has released data on over 1 million songs.
 Echo Nest has since been purchased by Spotify, which made this data available [here](https://developer.spotify.com/console/get-audio-features-track/?id=39ibr95QHNF1YhHV9as24E).

 ## How Does Music Influences Our Emotions?

 We know we feel things when we listen to music.
+Something about the sound that takes us places we don't choose to go.
+As Plato put it:

+> "Music and rhythm find their way into the secret places of the soul"

-Something about the lyrics, melody and rhythim that takes us places we don't choose to go.
-What exactly are these things?
-Can they be manipulated by artists at will so to give listeners a crafted response?
-Frontiers in Psychology released a [study](https://www.frontiersin.org/articles/10.3389/fpsyg.2013.00487/full#h8) in 2013 that aimed to test just that.
+How can songwriters do that?
+Can this data be manipulated by artists at will so to give listeners a crafted response?

+The aim of mentioned study "Emotional expression in music: contribution, linearity, and additivity of primary musical cues" was:

-> The aim of this study is to manipulate musical cues systematically to determine the aspects of music that contribute to emotional expression.
+> To manipulate musical cues systematically to determine the aspects of music that contribute to emotional expression.

-This study, performed by the Department of Music, University of Jyväskylä, Finland and the Department of Speech, Music, and Hearing, KTH - Royal Institute of Technology, Stockholm, Sweden, took 46 participants with musical background and exposed them to 200 audio stimuli.
-Listeners rated the 200 musical examples according to four perceived emotional characters (happy, sad, peaceful, and scary).
-Each audio example had 6 cues, such as tempo and time signature. \
-Since each emotion is influenced by many factors, I decided to use the 'Mode' cue and the 'happy' and 'sad' parameters to illustrate the relationship of the cues and emotions.
+Their data gives insight on what can be manipulated to give a percieved notion of "happyness", "sadness", "scare" or "peacefulness".
+Since each emotion is influenced by many factors simultaneously, I chose to exemplify the findings of the study by using the relationship of "happy" and "sad" emotions with the "Mode" cue.

 > In the theory of Western music, a mode is a type of musical scale coupled with a set of characteristic melodic behaviors.

+Think of these scales as the road map to every note used in a song.

 ## Reference:

+### Major Key (Mode 1)
 #### ***Hey Jude - The Beatles***

 Name     | Artist      |   Decade |   Rank |   danceability |   energy |   key |   loudness |   speechiness |   acousticness |   instrumentalness |   liveness |   valence |   tempo |   duration_ms |   time_signature | Country   | City